tin-z/windbglib/README.md

 Running
 --------
-Open Windbg and execute the following command: `.load pykd.pyd`
+Open Windbg and execute the following command: `.load pykd`

-mona commands can the be accessed by running `!py mona`
+mona commands can then be accessed by running `!py -2 mona`

 Notes